Free Guides

 Working with a Divorce Attorney

-Ten articles on attorney selection, billing, fees, retainer agreements, and knowing when to make a change.
+Articles on attorney selection, billing, fees, retainer agreements, and knowing when to make a change.
 No legal advice — practical preparation.

 Start Here

-- Limited Scope Representation in Divorce: What It Is and When to Use It
+- Limited Scope Representation in Divorce

 - How to Read Your Divorce Attorney's Bill